The Homeowner’s Guide To Solar Tax Credits and Incentives

 What Expenses Are Included When I Apply for My Federal Solar Tax Credit?

-• Cost of the solar PV panels
+• Cost of the solar panels

 • Labor costs for onsite preparation and original installation, including permitting fees, inspection costs and developer fees